 - tastes great

-And here are all the other reasons why you will be a breakfast convert too –
+And here are all the other reasons why you will also be converted to these Fruity Yoghurt and Granola Pots -

 - This is perfect for preparing ahead of time.
 I made the fruity sauce, let it cool and then layered it up in the cups.
 It will sit nicely in the fridge for a couple of days.